SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-eclipse-intro.md

 {% include image.html file="images/NewProjectContext.PNG" caption="Figure: Creating a new Java Project" %}

   {:start="2"}
   2. A window pops up for selecting project settings.
 Type `HelloWorld` as the name of your project.
 Click the option to **Create separate folders for sources and class files**.
 This ensures that your `*.java` and `*.class` files are stored in different directories, allowing for a neater project folder.
+Uncheck the option to **Create module-info.java file** as circled below.

 {% include image.html file="images/NewJavaProjectWizard.PNG" caption="Figure: Configuring your new project" %}

-  {:start="3"}
-  3. Click *Finish*.
-A pop-up will display asking if you would like to create `module-info.java`.
-Click **Don't Create**!
-The `module-info.java` file is a new feature in Java 11 that we will NOT be using.

-{% include image.html file="images/ModuleInfo.PNG" caption="Figure: Don't create module-info.java!!!" %}

 Your new project should be listed in the *Package Explorer*.
 Click on the arrow or plus sign next to the project name to expand and look inside your project.